Compliance Watch:

 Can you work seven days in a row in Florida?

-There are no state or federal laws which limit the number of days in a row an employee over the age of 18 can work in Florida.
+There are no state or federal laws that limit the number of days in a row an employee over the age of 18 can work in Florida.
 However, employees under 18 cannot work more than six days in a row.
 If a non-exempt employee is required to work seven consecutive days, they should keep track of their hours to ensure overtime pay is received for all hours worked over 40 in a workweek.

 How many ten-hour days can you work in a row in Florida?

 Some states have established a special overtime rule whereby an employee on a valid alternative schedule can work four ten-hour shifts in a week.
-For such employees, working more than ten hours in a day or over 40 hours in a workweek will cause overtime to come into play, unless they are exempt.
-However, Florida has not established this overtime rule and there are also no provisions allowing for this arrangement at the federal level.
+For such employees, working more than ten hours in a day or over 40 hours in a workweek will cause overtime to come into play unless they are exempt.
+However, Florida has not established this overtime rule, and there are also no provisions allowing for this arrangement at the federal level.

 What are full-time hours in Florida?

-According to the IRS and the Affordable Care Act (ACA), often referred to as the health reform, full-time employment is defined as working at least 30 hours per week, or 130 hours per month.
+According to the IRS and the Affordable Care Act (ACA), often referred to as the health reform, full-time employment is defined as working at least 30 hours per week or 130 hours per month.

 How many hours straight can you legally work in Florida?

-• Workers in regulated industries, such as truckers, often have a maximum number of hours they can work before a certain amount of time-off is required.
+• Workers in regulated industries, such as truckers, often have a maximum number of hours they can work before a certain amount of time off is required.

-• Employees with collective bargaining agreements or specific contracts, may have limits to the number of hours per day permitted to work.
+• Employees with collective bargaining agreements or specific contracts may have limits to the number of hours per day permitted to work.

 • Those aged 16 or 17 years old can only work up to 30 hours per week during school time.